-Full TitleA Phase 1/2 Open-label, Multicenter, Dose Escalation and Dose Expansion Study of the Safety, Tolerability, and Pharmacokinetics of HPN328 in Patients with Advanced Cancers Associated with Expression of Delta-Like Canonical Notch Ligand 3 (DLL3) Who Have Failed Standard Available Therapy
+Full TitleA Phase 1/2 Open-label, Multicenter, Dose Escalation and Dose Expansion Study of the Safety, Tolerability, and Pharmacokinetics of HPN328 Monotherapy and HPN328 with Atezolizumab in Patients with Advanced Cancers Associated with Expression of Delta-like Canonical Notch Ligand 3 (DLL3)

 The purpose of this study is to find the highest dose of the investigational immunotherapy drug HPN328 that can be given safely in patients with advanced small cell lung cancer (SCLC) or other solid tumors that make the DLL3 protein and cannot be successfully treated with standard therapies.

 HPN328 is designed to target DLL3, which is found in high amounts on cancer cells but not on healthy cells.
 By targeting DLL3, HPN328 may help the immune system recognize and kill cancer cells.
 It is given intravenously (by vein).

 To be eligible for this study, patients must meet several criteria, including but not limited to the following:

 - Patients must have advanced SCLC or another solid tumor that makes DLL3 and continues to grow despite standard treatments.

 - At least 3 weeks must pass between the completion of previous therapies and receipt of HPN328.

 - Patients must be able to walk and do routine activities for more than half of their normal waking hours.